gerardllorach/gerardllorach.github.io/Fortgeschritenne/README.md

 #### [Known Issues](docs/KnownIssues.md)
 A list of problems that come with the app.

-## Todo list
+## Future work
-* Fix excitation signal (error signal and excitation signal are very different) (Problem with excitation signal comes from high sampling rate (LPC is used to predict high frequency and its not so useful for speech glottal separation).)
-* Discontinuities between pulses (not appearing for voice, only for tones?)
-* Spectral representation (use Web Audio API fft) --> disappears when changing the vocal tract length!!
-* 2D interface (age - gender) (requires vibrato and good speech reconstruction quality)
+* 2D interface (age - gender)
-  * Vibrato: sinusoid (vibrato) and noise (jitter).
+  * Add Vibrato: sinusoid (vibrato) and noise (jitter).
 The pitch modulations are not exactly periodic, but not random either.
+  * Implement pitch transformations when using the error signal (Impuse Excitation OFF).
 * Manual resampling as Audio Worklet module?

-* Write more in the chapters